-To work with the Mason-Lake Conservation District and assist USDA, Natural Resources Conservation Services (NRCS), for the purposes of planning, contracting and implementing various conservation practices in Mason and the west half of Lake County.
+To work with the Tuscola Conservation District and assisting USDA, Natural Resources Conservation Services (NRCS), for the purposes of planning, contracting and implementing various agricultural conservation practices in Tuscola County.
+One position is open.
+This grant is a funded position for 2 years with intentions for renewal.

 Statement of Work

-2. Assist clients with applying for financial assistance through USDA Farm Bill Programs, including application processing, contract development, application ranking and document preparation for program selections.
+2. Assist clients with applying for financial assistance through USDA Farm Bill Programs which includes application processing, contract development, application ranking and document preparation for program selections.

 3. Assist contract holders with technical guidance regarding implementation of their practices.

-4. Assist the District Conservationist (DC) with monitoring progress of contract implementation, reviews, processing contract modifications and payments, and general correspondence
+4. Assist the District Conservationist with monitoring progress of contract implementation, conducting contract reviews, processing contract modifications and payments, and general correspondence with contract holders.

 5. Learn program rules and regulations concerning administration of applications and contracting procedures for each Farm Bill program under NRCS responsibility.